Complete Guide to Malaysian Brands 2026

 Services: Ride-hailing, food delivery, payments, financial services

-Valuation: $14 billion (NASDAQ: GRAB)
+Market Cap: ~$17 billion (NASDAQ: GRAB)

 Employees: 10,000+ across Southeast Asia

 Started as MyTeksi in Malaysia, a taxi-booking app founded by Harvard Business School classmates.
 Pivoted to become Southeast Asia's super-app, defeating Uber in the region (acquired Uber SEA in 2018).
 Malaysian founders built a regional champion that's now publicly listed on NASDAQ.
-Grab demonstrates Malaysian entrepreneurial capability at the highest level—it's Southeast Asia's most valuable startup.
+Grab demonstrates Malaysian entrepreneurial capability at the highest level, it's Southeast Asia's most valuable startup.

 Malaysia operations: